|

 absolute or set in stone, and are not all inclusive.
 They are my opinions, and there will ALWAYS

-exceptions: Do Appraise - Original
+Appraise - Original

 Source books on travel, exploration, medicine, science, war, history.
 (Lewis & Clark, Freud, Capt.
 Cook,